-Here I am talking about the most common error developer face:
+Here I am talking about the most common error any developer would have face till time:

 “Warning: Cannot modify header information – Header already sent by (Output started at /controller/index.php: #) in view.php on line #”

-Let’s see first why this error even occurs:
+First, Let’s see the reasons why this error even occurs:

 - When you try to output anything before header output.
 Yes, remember headers must be sent before any page/output.
 When PHP receives its output, it will flush all collected headers.